dressedinblack5/rk-r65/README.md

 The Royal Kludge R65 is a 66-key RGB backlit mechanical keyboard with Chartreuse, Brown, or Blue switches.
 It offers a gasket structure for a soft typing experience, knob volume adjustment, ergonomic design, hot-swappable keys and QMK support.

 Briefly.
-I just acquired this beauty from MercadoLibre.com.ar and sadly noticed RK official site no longer maintain a functional software, since @sdk66's BROKE MY KIBI I remapped both ISO and RGB matrix layout based on recent QMK documentation.
+I just acquired this beauty from MercadoLibre.com.ar and sadly noticed RK official site no longer maintain a functional software, since @sdk66's BROKE MY KIBI I decided to remap both ISO and RGB matrix layout based on recent QMK documentation.

 This version relates to 342d:e480 device, most likely lastest Latinoamerican releases this year AFAIK.